-Food quality: The food during our most recent visit was excellent and difficult to fault.
-We were particularly impressed by a visit from the chef to talk over our dietary requirements.
+Food quality: The food at Chobe Chilwero during our most recent visit was excellent and difficult to fault.

 Guests are woken up with a tray of tea or coffee.
-Breakfast is served in the dining area before heading out on the first activity of the day.
-There is a buffet with a wide variety of choice, including cereals, fresh fruit, pastries, cold meats, cheeses, bread, yoghurt and dried fruit.
+A varied breakfast buffet, available before heading out on the first activity of the day, includes cereals, fresh fruit, pastries, cold meats, cheeses, bread, yoghurt and dried fruit.
 There is also the option of a cooked breakfast, made to order.

-Afternoon tea, served just before heading out on the afternoon activity, was a treat of fresh scones with cream and jam, homemade walnut and chocolate-chip cookies, chocolate cake, creamy mushrooms in puff pastry cups and moreish little savoury pumpkin fritters.
-This was accompanied by the choice of hot tea or coffee, iced tea and iced coffee.
+Afternoon tea, served just before heading out on the afternoon activity, was a treat of fresh scones with cream and jam, fruit skewers, homemade chocolate finger biscuits, banana cake or mushroom tartlets.

 Dining style: Individual Tables